-In the event of a conflict between the Plans' provisions contained in this Guide and the provisions contained in any applicable collective bargaining agreement (and/or insurance policies for fully-insured programs), the collective bargaining agreement (and/or insurance policy for fully-insured programs) shall govern in all cases with respect to employees covered by such agreement.
+In the event of a conflict between the Plans' provisions contained in this Guide and the provisions contained in any applicable collective bargaining agreement the collective bargaining agreement (and/or insurance policy for fully-insured programs) shall govern in all cases with respect to employees covered by such agreement.

-American Airlines, Inc., sponsor and administrator of the Group Life and Health Benefits Plan for Employees of Participating AMR Corporation Subsidiaries, believes that the some of the medical coverages in this plan meet the requirements to be deemed "grandfathered health plan(s)", while others do not under the Patient Protection and Affordable Care Act (PPACA).
-As permitted by PPACA, a grandfathered health plan can preserve certain basic health coverage that was already in effect when that law was enacted.
-Being a grandfathered health plan means that your medical coverage may not include certain consumer protections of PPACA that apply to other plans - for example, the requirement for the provision of preventive health services without any cost sharing.
-However, grandfathered health plans must comply with certain other consumer protections in PPACA - for example, the elimination of lifetime limits on benefits.
+American, Inc., a sponsor and administrator of the Group Life and Health Benefits Plan for Employees of Participating AMR Corporation Subsidiaries, believes that the medical coverages in this plan meet the requirements to be deemed non-grandfathered health plan(s), under the Patient Protection and Affordable Care Act (PPACA).
 The following chart specifies which medical benefit options in this plan are grandfathered, and which are not:

 Medical Option Grandfathered or Non-Grandfathered

-Standard Medical Option 1 Grandfathered
+Standard Medical Option Non-Grandfathered

-Standard Medical Option 3 Grandfathered
+Core Medical Option Non-Grandfathered

 Value Medical Option Non-Grandfathered

-Value Plus Medical Option Non-Grandfathered
+Out-of-Area Medical Option Non-Grandfathered

-HMO Medical Options May be either, depending upon the HMO; contact your specific HMO for this information
+HMO Medical Options May be either, depending upon the HMO; contact your

+specific HMO for this information